tkashem/graceful/priority-fairness/filter-latency/readme.md

 ```

 Observations:
-- It is evident that apart from the time a request spends in the p&f queue, it incurs additional latency.
-This additional
+- It is evident that apart from the time a request spends in the p&f queue, it incurs additional latency, although negligible.
-  latency may be worth measuring.
-In addition to measuring how much time a request spends in a queue, it may be worth
-  adding a new metric that tracks `B - A` for all requests.
-- There is a slight rise (less than `5ms`) in APF filter latency with respect to increasing load.
-The rise is nominal and
+- There may be a very slight rise (less than `5ms`) in APF filter latency with respect to increasing load.
+This is not
-  more tests need to be run to understand if the rise is consistent.
+  definitive and more tests need to be run to validate this hypothesis.

 **Cluster at Rest**